upendrabhattarai/test/docs/index.md

 ## RNAseq

-* Follow this instruction https://bcbio.github.io/bcbioR/#set-base-project to start you project
+* Follow the previous step to set up the `base` project
 * Follow this instruction https://bcbio.github.io/bcbioR/#set-rnaseq-report-folder to start your RNAseq analysis

 # bcbioR Supported Templates